Amorymeltzer/ksp/README.md

       -P Turn off -P.
       -n Turn off formatted printing (i.e., colors and bolding).
       -N Turn off -N.
-      -c Output data to csv file as well
+      -c Output data to csv file as well.
       -C Turn off -c.
       -u Enter the username of your KSP save folder; otherwise, whatever files are present in the local directory will be used.